SabakiHQ/Sabaki/README.md

 ## Web Version

 Sabaki has a `web` branch.
 It's a trimmed-down version of Sabaki that runs in any modern browser.
-You can try a working demo at http://sabaki.yichuanshen.de/web/.
+You can try a [working demo](http://sabaki.yichuanshen.de/web/).

 ## Building & Tests